karek314/Apple-AppStore-Receipt-PHP/README.md

 ```php
 require_once('apple.php');
 ```
-Then call <b>getReceiptData()</b> with b64 encoded license received from iOS app, 1 for sandbox and 0 for production.
+Then call <b>getReceiptData()</b> with b64 encoded license received from iOS/MacOS app, 1 for sandbox and 0 for production.